 Further information on avoidable absences and the Law can be found in Appendix A.

 Responsibilities

 All members of school staff have a responsibility for identifying trends in attendance and punctuality.
 The following includes a more specific list of the kinds of responsibilities which individuals might have.
-Please see appendix A for our school details.

 Pupils and students